|

 J. Neils Thompson Golf Tournament

-The J. Neils Thompson Golf Tournament is held each spring.
-Teams of four compete using a scramble format.
-Beginners and advanced players are encouraged to play.
-The tournament was first held in 1994.
+The J. Neils Thompson Golf Tournament has been held each spring since 1994.
+Faculty, staff, students, alumni, and sponsors are all invited to participate.
+Teams of four compete using a scramble format so both beginners and advanced players are encouraged to play.

 Annual Picnic and Softball Game

-Near the end of the spring semester, the students, faculty, and staff meet at Walnut Creek Park in north Austin for a softball game and picnic.
-The picnic is a great place to relax before final exams and gives everyone an opportunity to socialize with the students who are graduating in May.
+Near the end of the spring semester, the students, faculty, and staff meet at an area park for a softball game and picnic.
+The picnic is a great place to relax before final exams and gives everyone an opportunity to socialize outside of the workplace.

 Recruitment Weekend

-Each spring, the faculty in Structural Engineering and Materials invite top applicants to the graduate program to Austin.
-The visiting students are paired with current graduate students, who serve as hosts.
+Each spring, the faculty in Structural Engineering invite top graduate program applicants to Austin.
 During the weekend, the visiting students learn about the graduate program, meet the faculty, tour the facilities at FSEL, and explore Austin.

 Conventions and Alumni Receptions